amantiwari01/Digital_clock/README.md

 # Digital Clock 🕒

-A simple Digital Clock application built using Python and Tkinter.
+A simple Digital Clock application built using Python and Tkinter that displays both current time and date.

 ## Description
-This project is a basic digital clock that shows the current system time in real-time.
+This project is a GUI-based digital clock which shows:
+- Current Time
+- Current Date

-It updates every second automatically.
+The clock updates automatically every second in real-time.

 ## Features
-- Displays current time (HH:MM:SS format)
+- Displays current time in HH:MM:SS format
+- Displays current date
-- Real-time update
+- Real-time automatic update
-- Simple and clean user interface
+- Simple and user-friendly interface
-- Built using Python GUI (Tkinter)
+- Lightweight application

 ## Technologies Used
 - Python
 - Tkinter Library

 ## How to Run